Background pattern

 If you had an allergic reaction to paclitaxel, you may also experience an allergic reaction to docetaxel, which may be more severe.

-The hospital staff will closely monitor your health status during treatment.
-If you notice any of these side effects, report them immediately.
+The hospital staff will closely monitor your condition during treatment.
+If you notice any of these effects, inform them immediately.

-Between docetaxel infusions, the following may occur and their frequency may vary depending on the combination of medications you receive:
+Between one infusion and another of Docetaxel, the following may occur, and their frequency may vary depending on the combination of medicines you receive:

-• infections, a decrease in red blood cells (anemia) or white blood cells (important for fighting infections) and platelets
+• infections, decrease in the number of red or white blood cells, and platelets

-• fever: if this occurs, you must inform your doctor immediately
+• fever: if this happens, you must inform your doctor immediately

 • allergic reactions as described above